 If you have a few points you really want to get in but are nervous about remembering, write them out and tape them up to the window in front of you.
 Taping them on the wall or window at your seated eye level during the interview will give you the option to read them without having to fidget or shuffle papers around.

 If you’re using your phone, be sure to prop it up to be the right height.
-No one wants to talk to you from the view of your lap and you won’t want to hold the phone for the entire time.
+No one wants to talk to you from the view of your lap, and you don’t really want them looking up your nose, do you?
+Most people don’t want to hold the phone for the entire time.
 Propping books up onto a table can help achieve the right height, or using a low shelf or eye-level shelf on a bookshelf.
 The main thing is that the phone is eye-level with you when you’re sitting down in front of it.

 If you’re using a traditional computer monitor, be sure to have your seat centered on the monitor that has the camera in it.
-If you’re using a more portable option like a laptop or a tablet, consider raising it on a pile of books to make sure the camera is eye-level with your height when you’re sitting down facing it.
+If you’re using a more portable option like a laptop or a tablet, consider raising it on a pile of books or a box to make sure the camera is eye-level when you’re sitting down facing it.

 Make sure that you know which format the hiring manager wants to use and be sure to download it before it’s time to start your interview.
 There’s nothing worse than having to tell the hiring manager that you’re working on downloading or getting into the interview chat.
 Avoid that embarrassment ahead of time!